donalhenry/dslexamples/README.md

 - Example 2 - Specifies the default value within the DSL instance, making it more self-contained.

-- Example 3 - Adds nested DSL to the teams DSL
+- Example 3 - Adds nested configuration into the teams DSL.

-- Example 4 - Adds another DSL element (e.g. repositories) and creates structure to interact the teams DSL
+- Example 4 - Adds another extension and derived configuration.

-- Example 5 - Moves the tasks to the DSL plugin code and uses convention mapping to wire the DSL instance into the tasks
+- Example 5 - Moves the tasks into the DSL plugin code and uses convention mapping to wire the DSL instance into the tasks

-- Example 6 - A more complicated example with nested containers.
-The DSL was actually lifted from [The Zen Of Chicken](https://zenofchicken.wordpress.com/2012/12/31/article-series-creating-a-custom-gradle-plugin-with-custom-tasks-managing-configuration-and-domain-objects/) with the DSL plugin code inspired by [mrhaki.com](http://mrhaki.blogspot.com/2016/02/gradle-goodness-using-nested-domain.html/), which by the way is an excellent resource for all things groovy and gradle related.
+- Example 6 - Uses nested containers.
+The DSL was actually lifted from [The Zen Of Chicken](https://zenofchicken.wordpress.com/2012/12/31/article-series-creating-a-custom-gradle-plugin-with-custom-tasks-managing-configuration-and-domain-objects/) with the DSL plugin code inspired by [mrhaki.com](http://mrhaki.blogspot.com/2016/02/gradle-goodness-using-nested-domain.html/), which, by the way, is an excellent resource for all things groovy and gradle related.

-- Example 7 - Another example of nested containers where the inside container instances are managed as a list.
-The DSL was inspired from an exchange on [stackoverflow.com](http://stackoverflow.com/questions/17626607/writing-gradle-plugin-with-nested-extension-objects) but I simplified the plugin code.
+- Example 7 - Another example of nested containers where the inside container instances are managed as a list and an add method.
+The DSL was inspired from an exchange on [stackoverflow.com](http://stackoverflow.com/questions/17626607/writing-gradle-plugin-with-nested-extension-objects) but with simplified the plugin code.